Table of Contents

 – Matthew 5:10–12; 24:12–23

 But you may be asking, how do you defend this hope?
-In the world today, many people lose hope and don’t seem to be able to get it back.
+In the world today, a lot of people lose hope and don’t seem to be able to get it back.

-Soldiers spend months and even years training with their weapons before stepping onto the battlefield.
-And yet, that harsh reality is that many soldiers don’t come back alive.
+Soldiers spend months and even years training with their weapons before they ever step out onto the battlefield.
+And yet, many of those soldiers don’t come back alive.